sbelakho2/apex-mediation-platform/docs/Internal/VRA/RUNBOOK.md

 2) Exercise endpoints: Overview, Deltas JSON, Deltas CSV with a narrow window (≤24h).
 3) Open Grafana dashboards and confirm timeseries move; check that pilot‑gate gauges exist in `/metrics`.
 4) Intentionally request an inverted window to confirm 400 validation paths still work.
-5) Verify no CH hard failures: `vra_clickhouse_fallback_total` should stay near flat; empties are acceptable early on.
+5) Verify no read-model hard failures: `vra_query_fail_total` should stay near flat; empties are acceptable early on.
 6) If any alert fires, click the runbook link in the alert and follow the steps; record notes.
 7) Rollback drill: set `VRA_ENABLED=false` and confirm routes return 404; dashboards remain accessible.